 Q: When we think of hair loss, we think of older males who are balding, but women can also experience female-pattern hair loss.
 What does this mean and what are the reasons for it?

 Dr. Philip Solomon: Absolutely, both men and women can experience hair loss.
 Men more than women, but we do see both in our clinic regularly and we offer different techniques for both genders.
 Hair loss in men is also known as androgenic alopecia and is the result of a combination of genetics, age and hormones.
-Male-pattern baldness may occur when hormone levels changes over the course of a man’s life.
+Male-pattern baldness may occur when hormone levels changes over the course of a man’s life, they can use a hair replacement system or try hair transplant surgery..
 It can begin as early as the teenage years, and most men will have experienced some degree of pattern hair loss by the time they reach their fifties.